 Tips and Frequently Asked Questions

-Keep up-to-date on events, news and tips by following our Worldwide Wednesdays Newsletters, which prepare students (and parents) in the months leading up to departure.
+Keep up-to-date on events, news and tips by talking with your student about our Worldwide Wednesdays Newsletters, which prepare students (and parents) in the months leading up to departure.
 We also recommend that you attend a Parent Pre-Departure Orientation.
 The schedule for these sessions can be found here.

 There are many convenient and inexpensive ways to communicate with your child, while he/she is abroad.
 It will make the distance seem shorter and the time pass faster.
 Skype, Whatsapp and Facetime are all popular ways to keep in touch with each other, anywhere in the world, for free!
 Make sure to arrange times to communicate with your student in advance.
 And don't forget the time difference!

 Although we take every precaution to prepare students for studying abroad, it is always a good idea to be prepared for the unexpected.
 Even if you do not intend to visit your student while abroad, you should make sure that your passport is current and that it will not expire within six months of your child's scheduled return date.
 You should also keep copies of all of your child's important information, such as passport photo page, insurance policies, flight itinerary, etc. We encourage your students to make extra copies for themselves as well.